If you want it, Kerblam it!

 You actually can.
 I can't stop you.
 But Kerblam! ignores them.

-You must have a matching dockerfile for every pipeline that you want to package, or Kerblam! won't know what to package your pipeline into.
+You must have a matching dockerfile for every workflow that you want to package, or Kerblam! won't know what to package your workflow into.

 For example, say that you have a process pipe that uses make to run, and requires both a remotely-downloaded remote.txt file and a local-only precious.txt file.